jonassterud/cosmos/README.md

 3. Run `yarn install` in a terminal in the project root directory.
 4. Generate a bot application on [Discord Developer Portal](https://discordapp.com/developers/applications/).
 5. Create a file called `.env` in the `src` folder and fill it with the secret keys specified below.
-6. Start your server by running `node .` from inside the `src` folder.
+6. Start your server by running `yarn run start` or `npm start`.
-7. Invite your bot by inserting the bot's client id into this link: `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot&permissions=334687358`.
+7. Invite your bot by inserting the bot's client id into this link: `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot&permissions=8`.
 8. That's it!
 Need help?
 Create an issue [here](https://github.com/jonassterud/Cosmos/issues) and tag it as "*need help*".

 ## Secrets